Search

 Alistair Berg/Getty Images

 As you set out on your retirement journey, you want to make the most of your money and stay on the road to financial stability.
-That's why, if you have investments as part of your retirement strategy, it's important to be aware of an unpredictable factor known as sequence of returns risk, or sequencing risk.
-Understanding it can help you stay on track to maximize your retirement withdrawals.
+That's why, if you have investments as part of your retirement strategy, it's important to be aware of an unpredictable factor known as sequence of returns risk, or sequence risk.
+Ignoring this risk early in retirement can rapidly deplete your portfolio, increasing the likelihood of running out of money later in life.
+However, understanding it can help you stay on track to maximize your retirement withdrawals for the long term.

 What is sequence of returns risk?

 Sequence of returns risk is greatest during the early withdrawal phase of retirement investments.
-Here's a breakdown of the key characteristics of this potential danger, its ongoing impact on portfolio value, and potential long-term consequences:
+Here's a breakdown of how this potential danger could result in long-term consequences:

 • Early market downturns.
 If you experience a significant market downturn early in your retirement when you're making withdrawals from your investment portfolio, it can have a long-lasting effect on the portfolio's ability to recover.